-Please submit your non-binding Notice of Intent to Apply by January 14, 2019 via email or U.S. mail, using one of the following submission options:
+Please submit your non-binding Notice of Intent to Apply by January 31, 2019 via email or U.S. mail, using one of the following submission options:

-Email Responses: JAG@bscc.ca.gov

-(Subject line: Notice of Intent to Apply)

-U.S. Mail Responses: Attn: Edward Byrne Memorial Justice Assistance Grant

-Board of State and Community Corrections

-Corrections Planning and Grant Programs Division

-2590 Venture Oaks Way, Suite 200

-Sacramento, CA 95833
+Email Responses: JAG@bscc.ca.gov Subject line: Notice of Intent to Apply U.S. Mail Responses: Attn: Edward Byrne Memorial Justice Assistance Grant Board of State and Community Corrections Corrections Planning and Grant Programs Division 2590 Venture Oaks Way, Suite 200 Sacramento, CA 95833

-BIDDERS' CONFERENCES/ FAQs
+Bidders' Conferences / FAQs

 The BSCC will host two Bidders' Conferences, tentatively in January 2019, to review the RFP and respond to questions.
-The first one will be on January 29, 2019 at the BSCC Office at 2590 Ventura Oaks Way, Suite 200 Sacramento and it will be livestreamed at www.bscc.ca.gov.
-The second one will be on January 31, 2019 in the Los Angeles area at a location to be determined and will not be livestreamed.
+The first one will be at the BSCC Office at 2590 Ventura Oaks Way, Suite 200 Sacramento and it will be livestreamed at www.bscc.ca.gov.
+The second one will be in the Los Angeles area at a location to be determined and will not be livestreamed.

-The BSCC will post Frequently Asked Questions (FAQs) on its website following these Bidders' Conferences.
-The BSCC will continue to take questions about this RFP by email at JAG@bscc.ca.gov until March 28,2019.
+The BSCC will post Frequently Asked Questions (FAQs) about this RFP on the BSCC's Grant Funded Programs page under JAG following the Bidders' Conferences.
+The BSCC will continue to take questions about this RFP by email at JAG@bscc.ca.gov until April 25, 2019.
 The FAQs will be updated periodically throughout this timeframe.